Espa?ol

 The main operations to treat Wilms tumors are:

 Any type of surgery can have risks and side effects, such as bleeding or infections.
-Ask your child’s doctor or nurse what to expect.
+Ask your child’s cancer care team what to expect.
 If your child has any problems, let them know.
-Doctors and nurses who treat children with Wilms tumors should be able to help you with any problems that come up.

 Most children do well if only one kidney is removed.
 But children who have both kidneys removed, or even parts of both kidneys removed, might need regular dialysis treatments to filter their blood.
 They also might need a kidney transplant at some point.